harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ### *2. Choose the AMI (Amazon Machine Image) and the Instance Type* ###

-- Here, Iam choosing "Amazon Linux 2023 AMI" since it is eligible for the free tier that means we don't have to pay anything to run this instance.
+- Here, I am choosing "Amazon Linux 2023 AMI" since it is eligible for the free tier that means we don't have to pay anything to run this instance.

 - The Instance type is "t2.micro" again since it is elgible for the free tier